puckway/khl-hockeytech/README.md

 # khl-hockeytech

-This is a proxy worker for the KHL (and its subleagues; WHL and MHL) that enables compatibility with HockeyTech consumers.
+This is a drop-in proxy for the KHL, WHL, and MHL that enables compatibility with HockeyTech API consumers.
+[See usage instructions](#nitty-gritty--usage).

 ## Coverage (as represented by jonathas/hockeytech functions)